pbj-writes/portfolio_hugo/themes/paige/README.md

     <dd>Optional.
 Position 0.
 String.
 Chroma <a href="https://gohugo.io/content-management/syntax-highlighting/#list-of-chroma-highlighting-languages">language code</a>.
 Default is <code>plaintext</code>.</dd>
     <dt><code>options</code></dt>
     <dd>Optional.
 String.
 Hugo <a href="https://gohugo.io/content-management/syntax-highlighting/#highlight-shortcode">highlight options</a>.</dd>
+    <dt><code>unescape</code></dt>
+    <dd>Optional.
+Boolean.
+Whether to reverse the HTML escaping in the body.
+Useful for when the request shortcode is used in the body.</dd>
 </dl>

+Body: Required.
+String.
+The code.

 ### Email